qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 <div id="section_feedback" class="content">
 I have had the absolute privilege of being permitted to give immediate feedback in an interview.
 It is customary to ask the candidate first if they want it, but I find I am always on the lookout for an opportunity to praise or help someone.
 Positive feedback is always easy and a joy to give, the one that takes practice is the constructive feedback.
 Be able to point to direct scenarios that may help them, and why it contributed to the decision you made.
 Don't be mean, be offering them assistance, if they want it.
 And then, once you've delivered the news and the feedback, ask them to give you feedback.
 <br/><br/>
-Remember that if you are too nervous to tell them you will not be continuing the process to their face, still offer constructive feedback face to face.
+Remember that if you are too nervous to tell them you will not be continuing the process while still in the interview, still offer constructive feedback face to face.
 If you can't offer them a job, the least you can do is leave them with the impression that you cared about them and made use of their time.
 Just remember if they have a bad reaction to feedback, this can inform you a lot about what it would be like to work with them.
 </div>

 <button type="button" class="collapsible" data-expands="section_empathy">